adsb-related-code/adsb-stats/README.md

 # adsbexchange-stats
 ADSBexchange.com Statistics Beta

-This installer is meant only for an RPi running ADSBexchange.com script install.

 You must be running ADSBexchange feeder.

 Stats only.
 Be sure to install ADSBexchange.com feeder package first.